 Make two photocopies of valuables such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 You should be careful to avoid the loss or theft of your passport.
 Travellers are likely to experience significant delays and expense arranging replacement travel documents in Guyana where there is no resident Australian mission.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Driving in Guyana can be hazardous due to poorly maintained roads and vehicles, aggressive driving practices, and inadequate street lighting.
 Fatal accidents involving mini-buses are common.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.